hitblast/Alter/README.md

 ## Common Pitfalls

-Based on common analysis of the project, a few issues have been found for this type of project on Macs:
+Based on basic analysis of the project, a few, possibly resolvable issues have been found so far:

 - Self-validating binaries like [Discord](https://discord.com/) do not cooperate with the attribute modifications happening inside, and could very as well broken once they're